mconiaris/mister_user_app-1/readme.md

 Create a module called `RandomUser` with a module method called fetch that performs the `HTTParty` request and returns the random user data.

-Store your module in a `/lib` folder
+Store your module in a `/lib` folder at the root of your project

 Update `config/boot.rb` to load up all the files inside `lib`